-in Welsh and Engl ort staff in providir nigh quality service ng this.
-Please see WELSH LANGUAGE: Essential Must be Learned Desirable Not Essential Essential could cover a wide spectrum, i.e. From conversing with members of the public and signposting them to other Services and to be able to present detailed arguments in court proceedings An indication of the precise requirement should be included.
-EVIDENCE At interview, then in post ASSESSMENT OF POSTS All advertised posts have to be assessed in respect of the Welsh Language requirements.
+The Authority is committed to delivering an equally high quality service in Welsh and English and will support staff in providing this.
+Please see below for the requirements for this post.
+WELSH LANGUAGE: Essential Must be Learned Desirable Not Essential from conv them to o ver a wide spectru versing with memb other Services and e to present detail ne precise requirer ers of the public a ourt proceedings EVIDENCE At interview, then in post ASSESSMENT OF POSTS All advertised posts have to be assessed in respect of the Welsh Language requirements.
 The evidence of which has to be retained and available for (a) audit trail and (b) inclusion in annual report figures.
 WelshJUSTIFICATION FOR CONFIRMING POST AT THAT LEVEL OF WELSH REQUIRED